 Owning a business is something that many Australians aspire to do since it may present an opportunity to earn more money, have greater independence over their work, or even pursue greater opportunities that might otherwise be available.

 To actualise the dream of owning a business you can either buy a business or start one from scratch.
-The decision whether to buy an already existing business or start one from scratch is determined by both financial and personal issues.
+The decision of whether to buy an already existing business or start one from scratch is determined by both financial and personal issues.

 New businesses almost always encounter problems along the way that slow down their progress or even put their future in jeopardy.
 Still, it can be quite exciting to start a business and see it grow.
 On the other hand, it is often easier to obtain financing to purchase an already existing business that has cash flow and assets as compared to securing capital for starting a business.

 For a first-time entrepreneur, it can be overwhelming to start a business from scratch.
 If you have an amazing business idea and are willing to put in the work to build it from the ground up, then starting your own business can be an excellent idea.
-If you want to avoid some of the common pitfalls associated with new businesses and hit the ground running, then it makes most sense to buy an already existing business.
+If you want to avoid some of the common pitfalls associated with new businesses and hit the ground running, then it makes the most sense to buy an already existing business.

-Buying A Business vs Starting One from Scratch:
+Buying A Business vs Starting One from Scratch: Pros and Cons

 To help you determine which option is better for you, here are the pros and cons of buying a business vs. starting one from scratch: